gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * **core event loop**

     The main thread runs the core main loop.
 Most modules register handlers in the core main loop.
-For example, the core main loop is used in hotplug and network modules to listen to Udev events (to detect ALSA cards), to listen to D-Bus events (to detect Bluetooth devices and JACK ports), to listen to broadcast announcements (to detect RTP receivers), and to handle client connections.
+For example, the core main loop is used in hotplug and network modules to listen to Udev events (to detect ALSA cards), to listen to D-Bus events (to detect Bluetooth devices or receive events from JACK), to listen to broadcast announcements (to detect RTP receivers), and to handle client connections.

 * **avahi event loop**